selfVSmind/jasons-tees-backend/README.md

 ## Front End Technology

+### Original Javascript Version

 The client side Javascript file for [the original front end](https://t-shirts.jasonlambert.io/old-version) is built on NodeJS and converted for the browser on the back end using Browserify.

+### New Angular Version

 I had a hankering to learn Angular recently, so I rebuilt the entire front end in Angular.
-It is still a work in progress, but you can see that [here](https://t-shirts.jasonlambert.io).
+It is still a work in progress, but you can see that [here](https://github.com/selfVSmind/new-tshirt-ebay-lister).